-When a driver has been in an auto accident, no-fault auto insurance allows the driver to collect from his or her insurance company no matter who was at fault.
-Not every state has a no-fault insurance structure, but those that do have very specific laws governing when, how much and for how long the injured party may collect.
+When a driver has been in a car, truck or motorcycle accident no-fault auto insurance allows the driver to collect from his or her insurance company no matter who was at fault.
+Only some states have a no-fault insurance structure, but those that do have very specific laws governing when, how much and for how long the injured party may collect.
 Consult with an attorney to discuss how your state views fault and to determine how the laws may affect your right to recover damages for injuries.

 How No-Fault Insurance Works

 No-fault insurance is a system in which auto insurance pays benefits to the insured driver in case of an accident.
 The insurance compensates the insured driver for monetary losses, no matter who was at fault.
 This is contrary to systems in which the at-fault driver’s insurance company must pay the bulk of the compensation after an investigation by the insurance companies or the courts determines fault.
 The system is designed to streamline the process of payments to injured people and to lower the burden on the courts.

 Under the no-fault insurance system, it can be more difficult to sue an at-fault driver for damages.
 The insured typically must have been quite seriously injured in order to take such legal action.
 On the other hand, monetary recovery for the insured is more certain under no-fault insurance because the compensation is immediately available through the insurance policy of the injured party.
 No-fault insurance policies often have a cap on the compensation they will pay.